Discover Brazil

 Day 1 Start the adventure in Rio de Janeiro

 Begin your adventure in Rio, an electric city of gold-sand beaches, samba music and lush mountains, all watched over by the iconic statue of Christ the Redeemer.
 Around 6pm, say oi to your tour leader and fellow travellers, when we gather as a group for the first time to get to know each other and learn more about the adventures ahead.
+Your tour leader ensures a big welcome over a group dinner tonight.
 Want more time in Rio?
 Secure pre-tour hotel nights through your sales representative.
-Accommodation: Hotel Windsor Palace (or similar)

-Day 2 Hike through Tijuca National Park to Christ the Redeemer
+Day 3 Hike through Tijuca National Park • To Paraty

 Day 4 Discover the history of Paraty on a boat tour